vivekthangam/CheatSheet_Tutorial/system_design.md

         raise StopIteration

-Would you like me to explain the **Unit Testing** approach for any of these patterns to ensure they work as intended in a production environment? some sceaios are missong from above please add them to
+some sceaios are missong from above please add them to

 To ensure your README.md is truly comprehensive, I have added 20 more high-level scenarios focusing on Emerging Technologies (AI, Blockchain, IoT, and Security).
 These address the "missing gaps" in modern software architecture.